documenso/documenso/README.md

    <code>openssl pkcs12 -export -out certificate.p12 -inkey private.key -in certificate.crt</code>
 4. You will be prompted to enter a password for the p12 file.
 Choose a strong password and remember it, as you will need it to use the certificate (**can be empty for dev certificates**)
 5. Place the certificate <code>/apps/web/ressource/certificate.p12</code>

+# Docker

+> We are still working on the publishing of docker images, in the meantime you can follow the steps below to create a production ready docker image.

+Want to create a production ready docker image?
+Follow these steps:

+- Run `./docker/build.sh` in the root directory.
+- Publish the image to your docker registry of choice.

 # Deploying - Coming Soon™